esphome/esphome-docs/cookbook/arduino_port_extender.rst

 By default the I²C address is ``0x08`` but you can change it on the arduino sketch so you can have more slaves on the same bus.

-Now it is time to add the ports
+Now it is time to add the ports.

 Binary_Sensor
 -------------